Metrobus (Washington, D.C.): Limited-stop service

-MetroExtra was WMATA's brand for limited-stop services.
-MetroExtra service began in 2007 with the introduction of route 79, a limited-stop variant of the Georgia Avenue–7th Street Line.
+Metrobus operates 9 limited-stop routes, providing faster service on select corridors.
+The MetroExtra brand for limited-stop Metrobus service began in 2007 on the Georgia Avenue–7th Street Line.
 Before the introduction of the MetroExtra brand, some limited-stop services were operated under the Metro Express brand, which was merged into the MetroExtra service in 2012.
 The MetroExtra branding was discontinued on June 29, 2025 following the implementation of WMATA's Better Bus Network with these routes now being denoted as "Express" routes.